gustavo1512/prueba/cliente/README.md

-# sireho
+# cliente

-This application was generated using JHipster 8.0.0-beta.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.0.0-beta.1](https://www.jhipster.tech/documentation-archive/v8.0.0-beta.1).
+This application was generated using JHipster 8.0.0-beta.2, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.0.0-beta.2](https://www.jhipster.tech/documentation-archive/v8.0.0-beta.2).

 ## Project Structure